-Natalie Hampton Creates 'Sit With Us' App to Make Sure No One Eats Lunch Alone
+Natalie Hampton Creates 'Sit With Us' App to Find Kids Lunch Buddies

 For some students, lunchtime is the most stressful period of the day.
 If you are new to a school, missing friends in your lunch period or have been bullied, finding someone to sit with can be challenging.
 To help make school cafeterias more inclusive, 16-year-old Natalie Hampton created “Sit With Us,” an app that lets students find someone to eat lunch with.